vinds476283/2048/README.md

 submitRankEntry('test', 114514)
 ```

+But I have set it so that the `rank` parameter and the `bot` parameter cannot be enabled at the same time.

 The project is completed with AI assistance, and the styling is entirely done by AI.

 ## Project Structure